Troutnut.com Fly Fishing for Trout Home

 Shelter Type: Plant matter, rock, sand, or silk

-Hydroptilidae larvae don't build cases until their fifth last instar (Instar: Many invertebrates molt through dozens of progressively larger and better-developed stages as they grow.
+Hydroptilidae larvae don't build cases until their fifth and last instar (Instar: Many invertebrates molt through dozens of progressively larger and better-developed stages as they grow.
 Each of these stages is known as an instar.
 Hard-bodied nymphs typically molt through more instars than soft-bodied larvae.), although they do speed through the first four instars (Instar: Many invertebrates molt through dozens of progressively larger and better-developed stages as they grow.
 Each of these stages is known as an instar.
 Hard-bodied nymphs typically molt through more instars than soft-bodied larvae.) in the first two weeks of their lives.
 In the fifth instar (Instar: Many invertebrates molt through dozens of progressively larger and better-developed stages as they grow.
 Each of these stages is known as an instar.
 Hard-bodied nymphs typically molt through more instars than soft-bodied larvae.), their abdomens grow proportionally huge and they build flat cases from a variety of materials.
 Leucotrichia pictipes, for example, builds oval silk cases which at first are not recognizable as caddis cases at all to anyone not familiar with the species.

 2 Underwater Pictures of Hydroptilidae Caddisflies: